ulicious/hermes/doc/methodology_deepdive.rst

 Benchmarking
 ############

 The main instrument to reduce branches in the algorithm is the comparison of branches with benchmarks.
-In the algorithm, two types of benchmarks exist:
+In the current algorithm, two types of benchmarks exist:

 - Global Benchmark
 - Nodal-Commodity Benchmark